Instant reliable tools for your agents

 initialize

-request to the/mcp
+request to the /mcp

-endpoint (typically via a POST request). - The server responds with a
+endpoint (typically via a POST request).sessionId

-header with the value of thesessionId
+header with the value of the sessionId

-received during initialization.
-POST /mcp
+received during initialization.POST /mcp

-: Used for most MCP requests likelistTools
+: Used for most MCP requests like listTools

 .GET /mcp

-suggests these might be used for session-specific operations, requiring themcp-session-id
+suggests these might be used for session-specific operations, requiring the mcp-session-id

 header.
-For example, to check session status or explicitly close a session if implemented.
+For example, to check session status or explicitly close a session if implemented.You can find an overview of all superglue MCP tools here.

-You can find an overview of all superglue MCP tools here.
+header.
+For example, to check session status or explicitly close a session if implemented.You can find an overview of all superglue MCP tools here.